padreati/rapaio/rapaio-core/src/rapaio/math/tensor/Tensor.md

 The second available implementation abstracts storage for data frames and data variables.
 This implementation was built in order to allow using data manipulation operations implemented for tensors directly over data frames and variables, avoiding code duplication and API.
-For example a `VarDouble` has a method called `dt()` which creates a `Tensor<Double>` over the same data as the variable and inplace operations will have operate directly on the data stored in the `VarDouble` variable.
+For example a `VarDouble` has a method called `dt()` which creates a `Tensor<Double>` over the same data as the variable and inplace operations will operate directly on the data stored in the `VarDouble` variable.

 Example: